u0xee/cortex/docs/compute.md

 * Synchronizing stream execution with either the host system or with another on-device stream.

-There is a generalized underlying compute layer that works across 6 primitive datatypes in the JVM - bytes, shorts, ints, longs, floats and doubles.
+There is a generalized underlying compute layer that works across the 6 primitive data types in the JVM - bytes, shorts, ints, longs, floats and doubles.
 This compute layer contains the protocols that define an interface to a compute driver, either cpu or cuda at this time.
 This interface contains ways to move data from the host architecture to the